-In the Loeblein Gallery of Charleston Silver discover the impressive work of the South’s finest craftsmen and women, from the colonial era through the Victorian Age.
+In the Loeblein Gallery of Charleston Silver discover the impressive work of the South’s finest silversmiths, from the colonial era through the Victorian Age.

 Until the outbreak of the Civil War, Charleston was one of the wealthiest cities in America.
 As Charlestonians built grand houses and purchased lavish goods to furnish them, increasing numbers of artisans of various trades came to work and live in the city.
 Among them were a number of silversmiths who produced extraordinary works.